Mattilsynet/map-tf-wasmcloud-cr/README.md

 # map-tf-wasmcloud-cr

-[map-tf-wasmcloud-cr] terraform module provisions wasmcloud and wadm instances as Google Cloud Run services.
+This terraform module provisions wasmcloud, wadm and secrets-nats-kv instances as Google Cloud Run services.

+Yes, we pack components and providers in serverless infrastructure!
+Fun!

+> The module requires you to bring your own NATS infrastructure.

 Both the wasmcloud and wadm service runs the otel collector as a sidecar and write to Google Cloud Platform backends (logging, metrics, traces).

 ```mermaid